TheRealMattDunn/mattdunn.info/content/notes/Anthos on Bare Metal.md

 ## Overview

-- Install [Anthos](notes/Anthos.md) clusters directly on your own hardware
+- Install [GKE Enterprise](notes/GKE%20Enterprise.md) clusters directly on your own hardware
 	- Use of specialized hardware
 - Use existing data centres
 	- Anthos manages app deployment and health